 .
 Face and neck massage 10 .
 Deep Tissue massages 8

 .
 Hands and arms massage 10 .
 NMT massage 17

 .
 Abdomen massages 10 .
-Sports massage 17
+Full body massages 10

 .
 Feet and legs massage 10 .
 Pathology 13

 .
-Back massage 10 .
-Full body massages 10
+Back massage 10

 A student who has completed the 540 hours (theory, practice, and services) of the Therapeutic Massage Technician portion of the program may sit for the National Certification Examination for Therapeutic Massage and Bodywork.